HIKE ON MALLORCA

 July and August are not recommended for walking in the the mountains as the heat can be oppressive and debilitating.

-It is important to be aware that the winter climate in the mountain range is just as unpredictable as in the Swedish mountains.
+It is important to be aware that the winter climate in the mountain range is unpredictable.
 Therefore, it is important to bring some warm clothing even if it feels like summer when you start hiking down in the valley, because it can really rain in these misty mountains.

 In many places you will see an exciting cultural landscape and charming villages.
 The walks follow old routes and paths, used by pilgrims, traders, farmers and smugglers.